 The big Cites are packed with businesses and services, including the moving companies.
 Hence, if you reside in one of the major cities or suburbs, you’ll find a mover in no time.
 Moreover, you’ll be flooded with offers of free visual moving estimates, discounts, free packing materials, you name it.

 However, if you live in a rural area, difficulties may occur.
-For example, if you’re trying to move from Montana to Florida, or move from Upstate New York to Texas, you will encounter a lack of professional long distance movers near you.
+For example, if you’re trying to move from Montana to Florida, or move from California to Texas, you will encounter a lack of professional long distance movers near you.
 You will still find a mover eventually, yet, these movers will most likely need to travel a few hours before they get to you and start loading your furniture.
 It goes without saying, that you pay for those extra travel hours.
 Sometimes, it’s easier to hire to moving broker if you live in a remote area.
 They will definitely arrange for your move, but you need to be cautious as many moving brokers receive tons of dismal reviews.

 An average 3-bedroom move from an unpopular route – Bozeman, MT to Miami, FL – will cost $12000, whereas, traveling the same distance, a same-sized move from Las Vegas, NV to Miami, FL will cost $8000.